-While people may have a negative view of procrastination, it can yield good results if you use it positively.
+Well, you might never have seen the words ‘productivity’ and ‘procrastination’ being used in the same sentence but the truth is purposeful procrastination can yield good results if you use it positively.
 While working you often get that weird feeling when you realize that you have just wasted 20 minutes aimlessly browsing through your Facebook feed or YouTube.
 We all have been there.
 So if you are going to procrastinate, do it in a productive way.
 Look for something interesting or specific that doesn’t have to do with your work, so your mind can relax and rejuvenate.
 Reading something interesting that is outside of your work domain helps you productively utilize intervals between work blocks.
 Keep a list and set a small goal for what you want to do with your procrastination time and you will feel a lot more energized and focused afterward, instead of feeling frustrated that you wasted your time.

 Austin Kleon, the bestselling author of Steal Like an Artist, explains this productivity hack in his unique way;

 “Practice productive procrastination — have two or three projects going at one time, so if you get sick of one, you can jump over to the other.”

 Author Mark Twain once said, “eat a live frog first thing in the morning and nothing worse will happen to you the rest of the day.”
 It simply means completing your most challenging task first, and this technique has been elaborated by Brian Tracy in his book Eat The Frog and embraced by many high achievers around the world.